 Seen this way, the list can be examples of various genres, using the American History theme to unite them.
 The micro-game, the cooperative game, the wargame, and a political game.
 The only obvious missing element is an economic game (unless the lead-in introduction to Catan counts).
 In this, the odd man out becomes Fire in the Lake.

 Fire in the Lake has the best Board Game Geek scores of any on the list.
 It is also ranked as the most complex on this list.
 In fact, even by the standards of the COIN series (themselves something of a master-level gaming experience), Fire in the Lake is one of the more complex of the bunch.
 The giant leap from Candyland to Fire in the Lake would likely give Neil Armstrong pause.
 Maybe this game is included for readers like me.
 While familiar with strategy and historical boardgaming, 13 Minutes was something new for me to ponder.
 For others already primed for a very deep boardgame experience and interested in Cold War history, perhaps they just never realized that there was such a game as Fire in the Lake.
-More importantly, one might realize realize that Fire in the Lake is due up for a reprint and is discounted for pre-order.
+More importantly, one might realize realize that Fire in the Lake is due up for a reprint and was discounted for pre-order.

 As a final personal note, while I’ve fairly recently been playing at Candyland, I’ve never played The Settlers of Catan.